← Emergence

 Path A — Using a Claude Project

 A Claude project keeps your setup persistent.
-You set it once and every new conversation in the project starts with the right instructions and memory automatically.
+You set it once, and every new conversation in the project starts with the right instructions and the latest memory.

 1

-Paste the context prompt into the project's settings
+Paste the system prompt into your project instructions

+During setup, your Claude delivers a system prompt — these are your project instructions.
 In Claude.ai, open your project → gear icon → Project instructions.
-This is the system prompt — it applies automatically to every conversation in this project.
+Paste it there.
+It applies automatically to every conversation in this project.

 2